Ivey Business School: Ivey Business Review

 The Review is an original research–based publication with all content created for the magazine through collaboration between the writers and members of the editorial board.
 It focuses on providing actionable recommendations for specific businesses, industries, business models, strategies, or events, rather than management techniques for managers and leaders.

+Ivey Purchasing Managers Index

+The Ivey Purchasing Managers Index (IPMI), also known as the Ivey PMI, is an economic indicator in Canada that reflects month-to-month changes in the dollar value of purchases as reported by a panel of purchasing managers across various sectors.
+Jointly sponsored by the Purchasing Management Association of Canada (PMAC)—now integrated into the Supply Chain Management Association (SCMA)—and the Ivey Business School, the index serves as a key measure of economic activity in Canada.